aclc-iriga/mmaos-sbs-buhi/README.md

 2. Start Apache and MySQL through XAMPP if not already running.

 3. Clone or download this repository to your XAMPP **htdocs** folder.
-   The final path should be `path_to/xampp/htdocs/mmaos-sbs-buhi`.
+   The final path should be `path_to/xampp/htdocs/sbs-aaaos-buhi`.

 4. Copy [**`app/config/database.example.php`**](app/config/database.example.php)
    to **`app/config/database.php`**, then modify the database connection settings in the new file.

 5. Inside [phpMyAdmin](http://localhost/phpmyadmin),
-   create a MySQL database named `mmaos-sbs-buhi` and import [mmaos-sbs-buhi.sql](mmaos-sbs-buhi.sql) into it.
+   create a MySQL database named `sbs-aaaos-buhi` and import [sbs-aaaos-buhi.sql](sbs-aaaos-buhi.sql) into it.

-6. Open the terminal and navigate to the project directory **mmaos-sbs-buhi**.
+6. Open the terminal and navigate to the project directory **sbs-aaaos-buhi**.

 7. Execute the following commands to install the required dependencies:
    ```sh